 There are 13 colleges and universities in the region with a total enrollment exceeding 60,000.
 In addition, 9 technical and community colleges serve an additional 50,000 students.
 The region’s economy has historically been tied to textiles, furniture, and tobacco, but new growth industries are emerging rapidly, including distribution, logistics, bio-technology, and aviation & aerospace.

-The Piedmont Triad Regional Council serves its 74 members and the citizens of the region by administering programs related to aging, criminal justice, housing, regional planning, water resources, transportation, SBA lending, information services, personnel administration, recreation and open space, weatherization, workforce development, and more.
+The Piedmont Triad Regional Council serves its 74 members and the citizens of the region by administering programs related to aging, criminal justice, housing, regional planning, water resources, transportation, information services, personnel administration, recreation and open space, weatherization, workforce development, and more.
 We hope you browse through our website to find out more about our region and about our program areas.